KarthikS373/aegis/README.md

     <img src="assets/AegisLogo.png">
   </a>
   <p>
-    Aegis is a smart contract audit and analysis tool powered by artificial intelligence, dedicated to safeguarding your Solidity code from vulnerabilities.
+    Aegis is a smart contract audit and analysis tool powered by artificial intelligence, dedicated to safeguarding your smart contracts from vulnerabilities.
   <br />
     <br />
     <a href="">View Demo</a>